mmrcode/store-rating-platform/README.md

 1. Fork the repo

-2. Create a new branch: git checkout -b feature/YourFeature
+2. Create branch:

+git checkout -b
-3. Commit: git commit -m 'Add feature'

-4. Push: git push origin feature/YourFeature

-5. Submit a Pull Request

 ---

-📜 License

-This project is licensed under the MIT License.
+✅ Final Notes

+This project was built with scalability and maintainability in mind, and follows modern best practices across both frontend and backend stacks.

+If you're reviewing this as part of a coding challenge or technical assessment, I welcome any feedback.
+I'm continuously learning and eager to grow as a full-stack developer.

+Thank you for your time and consideration!

 ---

-👤 Author
+👋 Contact

 Mohammad Muqsit Raja
-GitHub: @mmrcode
+🔗 GitHub: @mmrcode
-Project: Store Rating Platform
+📨 Email: mohammadmuqsitraja@gmail.com